cue-lang/cue/doc/ref/spec.md

 than unification or disjunction, non-starred elements are dropped in favor of starred ones if the starred ones do not resolve to bottom.

+TODO(FIXME): I wonder to what degree a CUE user needs to understand and remember these rules, or what a value-default pair is.
+They make sense once I've read and thought about them for a bit, but they surely weren't intuitive to me at first.
+I personally find it easier to start with an intuitive definition, some practical examples, and only then refer to the rules if any of the examples don't behave like one had understood the intuitive definition.

 To define the unification and disjunction operation we use the notation `⟨v⟩` to denote a CUE value `v` that is not associated with a default